gabixr/ue-combat-prototype/README.md

 🧩 Technical Notes

 The project is primarily built in Blueprints for fast iteration and modular gameplay design.
 A C++ GAS layer has been integrated to manage attributes, gameplay effects, and tag-driven logic — designed to slot into the existing Blueprint architecture without disrupting it.
-See the [GAS   implementation breakdown](Source/Prototype_04/README.md) for details.
+See the [See technical breakdown        →](https://github.com/gabixr/ue-combat-prototype-GAS-implementation) for details.
 Future updates may expand C++ use for performance-critical systems and multiplayer functionality.

 ## 🎮 Gameplay Video